 So how did I cope for 2+ weeks living out of a suitcase, sleeping in a bed that was not my own, preparing meals that would appeal to people around the “family table,” being surrounded by an abundance of sweets that were indeed enticing, and experiencing days so full I had little time to myself?

-Staying mindful of my humanness and crazy-frequent deep breathing were key.
-Every few moments I needed to remind myself that I would be no help to others if I did not first take care of myself.
+Staying mindful of my humanness and crazy-frequent deep breathing was key.
+Every few moments, I needed to remind myself that I would be no help to others if I did not first take care of myself.
 And above all, I needed to tap into forgiveness, mostly toward myself, and do the best I could given the circumstances.

 Staying well hydrated was easy.
 It’s so much a part of my life that it became a normalizing act throughout the day.
 Drinking a tall glass of water was an easy self-care step, even in a pinch.
 And because my emotions were running high, I was frequently reminded of the need to replenish the fluid my body was shedding through tears.

 Sleep, for the most part, was replenishing…I went to bed exhausted most nights.
-Not every night’s sleep was completely restful.
+Not every night’s sleep was restful.
 But then, I didn’t expect them to be.
 I did my best to maintain a schedule of going to bed at the same time each night and getting up roughly eight hours later.
-It helped but was not always easy.
+It helped, but it was not always easy.

 My greatest challenge was holding to my preference to avoid sugar, gluten, and dairy.
 How did I do on this front?
 The best I could.
 At a time like this, people share their favorite meals.
 It’s their offering of comfort and support.
 They don’t ask; they just do.
 And the meals were welcomed gifts.